oSoc13/AppsForX/README.md

 #### Troubleshooting

 Please make sure that your wp-content/* folders are properly chmodded.
-Your themes directory has to be writable for this plugin to work.

-Downloading the ZIP file won't work!
-GitHub doesn't automatically include the submodules.

 Copyright
 ---------